alan-christopher/spiels/industry/laying_bricks.md

 engagement.
 The canonical example of this is the mason working towards the construction of a magnificent cathedral.
 If someone asked him what he does at work he could say that he lays bricks, or that he builds cathedrals, and in both cases be equally truthful.
-The motivational distinction between the two is stark, however, is stark.
+The motivational distinction between the two, however, is stark.
 If we can create an analog to the cathedral formulation for our project, and keep it clear in everybody's minds we can solve much of our motivational challenge.

-It may seem that this is a trivial endeavor that doesn't require any special care on the part of leadership, especially if we focus hard on the bricks and cathedrals example.
+It may seem that this is a trivial endeavor that doesn't require any special care on the part of leadership, especially if we focus too much on the bricks and cathedrals example.
 It is, after all, fairly obvious if you're building walls in a cathedral.
 Two things complicate this in practice.
-First, it is still valid for the mason to describe his work as the laying of bricks, and it's entirely possible that he hasn't spent any time thinking about which formulation he finds more motivating.
-Second, software is stupid complicated these days.
+First, it is still valid for the mason to describe his work as the laying of bricks, and it is entirely possible that he hasn't spent any time thinking about which formulation he finds more motivating.
+Second, modern software is stupid complicated.
 If you ask a programmer what the ultimate use of her work is there's a good chance she'll shrug her shoulders and say "I dunno, [porn probably](https://xkcd.com/1629/)" -- not the proudest of monuments.

 Now, there is still one last wrinkle to be ironed out: we may not ourselves have a strong impression of a project's purpose, even though we are in charge of it.
 The first thing we ought to do in such a case is question the premise: perhaps the project isn't worth the time and should be scrapped or reworked.
-Or, perhaps we didn't have the whole picture, and our inquiries can uncover it for us.
+Or, perhaps we don't have the whole picture, and our inquiries can uncover it for us.

 In the worst case there may a good reason, but only from a very particular perspective.
 Most commonly this takes the shape of a project which stands to make somebody a tremendous sum of money.
-Or, nearly equivalently, someone with a lot of organizational clout may have decreed that the work is important.
+Or, nearly equivalently, someone with significant organizational clout may have decreed that the work is important.
 Neither of those counts for shit down where the iron flies, except insofar as it can affect career prospects (i.e. it may be possible to squeeze some extrinsic incentives out of them).
-The best we can do if that's our project's only justification is to (1) be honest with your team about the project's uninspiring nature and (2) be cognizant of the fact that we're probably burning morale to make it happen.
+The best we can do if that's our project's only justification is to (1) be honest with our team about the project's uninspiring nature and (2) be cognizant of the fact that we're probably burning morale to make it happen.